Worried about money?

 Developments will need to measure the amount of biodiversity present before development, through a formal assessment of the habitats present.
 Some habitats are less common or contain more species than others.
 Therefore, all habitats are graded into bands of “Habitat Distinctiveness”.
 Those in higher bands and in better condition will get more “Biodiversity Units” than others.
 Biodiversity Units are effectively the unit of value for BNG.

 The Units are automatically calculated in one of two standard spreadsheets (the Statutory Metric or the Statutory Small Sites’ Metric).
-There are a number of rules and principles to follow, however the Metrics help guide you through some of these.
+There are a number of rules and principles to follow, however the Metrics help guide you through these.

 The following diagram aims to explain habitat distinctiveness and the some of the rules around the biodiversity gain hierarchy (which will be explained further below).
 It also shows how some, but not all, habitats can be exchanged with those of the same or higher distinctiveness, through development.
 However, one basic rule is that there are three types of units; Area, Hedgerow and Watercourse.
 These are completely separate and cannot be interchanged.